Five-Time Deportee Charged In Fatal Los Angeles Car Crash

 Legislation known as “Kate’s Law” is pending in Congress that would impose mandatory jail terms on any aggravated felon who reenters the U.S. In July 2015, Kate Steinle was allegedly gunned down in San Francisco by an illegal alien who had been deported five times.

-President Trump has prioritized the deportation of illegal alien felons, and in his February 28 speech to a joint session of Congress, announced that he was setting up a new office in the Department of Homeland Security called VOICE that would support victims of violent crimes by illegal immigrants.
+President Trump has prioritized the deportation of illegal alien felons, and in his February 28 speech to a joint session of Congress, he announced that he was setting up a new office in the Department of Homeland Security called VOICE that would support victims of violent crimes by illegal immigrants.

 #adaywithoutwomen Sandra Duran killed by Estuardo Alvarado, 45, illegal immigrant who hadcome here illegally 5 x's bc of No wall! #Vault7 pic.twitter.com/4Olz4R1xs4